Why Berwyn Marketing Campaign

 - Berwyn resident and business owner, Salvador Figueroa of La Lupita Restaurant is passionate about serving his guests the most authentic Mexican cuisine.
 Salvador, along with his mother Lupita, father and sisters have been a staple in Berwyn’s Cermak Road corridor for the past 15 years.

 - Berwyn resident and artisan, Daisy Betance from Little Buddha has called Berwyn home for the past two years.
-As a transplant from the city, she enjoys mastering her craft of creating Berwyn made items inclusing specialty soaps, scents and jewelry, all while being inspired by her community.
+As a transplant from the city, she enjoys mastering her craft of creating Berwyn-made items including specialty soaps, scents, and jewelry, all while being inspired by her community.

-Mayor Robert J. Lovero is excited to see how the landscape of the community has changed over time.
-He noted, “The City of Berwyn’s location, coupled with its unique establishments, beautiful housing stock and dedicated residents and business owners set us apart from other communities.
-Our City is full of character and home to hardworking, creative people.
-We don’t just accept diversity—we actively welcome it.
-This assertive approach has contributed tremendously to the vitality we have in Berwyn today.”
+Mayor Robert J. Lovero is excited to see how the campaign helps to highlight the diverse makeup of the community.
+He noted, “The City of Berwyn’s location, coupled with its unique establishments, beautiful housing stock, and dedicated residents and business owners set us apart from other communities.
+Our City is full of character and home to hardworking, creative people. ”

-Berwyn is known for its great location, remarkable bungalows and other well-built housing, nightlife and events, thriving independent business base and warm, welcoming attitude.
-Berwyn has established itself as a “livable” community as evidenced through a wide variety of transportation choices and short commutes to job centers, equitable and affordable housing options, and an enhanced sense of community through easily accessible and walkable amenities like parks, schools and business districts.
+Berwyn is known for its great location, remarkable bungalows, and other well-built housing, nightlife and events, thriving independent business base, and welcoming attitude.
+Berwyn has established itself as a “livable” community as evidenced through a wide variety of transportation choices and short commutes to job centers, equitable and affordable housing options, and an enhanced sense of community through easily accessible and walkable amenities like parks, schools, and business districts.